Sports Medicine Education

 In-house Continuing Education

-UHS Physical Therapy hosts several continuing education programs throughout the year at the Vestal location.
+UHS Physical Therapy hosts several continuing education programs throughout the year at the UHS Orthopedic Center - Vestal location.
 These programs range from 1 to 2 day courses and offer continuing education credit to Physical Therapists, Physical Therapist Assistants, Occupational Therapists and Athletic Trainers.
-Look for our offerings throughout the year –All are welcome to attend!
+Check back for our offerings throughout the year – All are welcome to attend!

 New Graduate Mentoring Programs: